bithyve/bitcoin-keeper/Readme.md

 ```

 ### Varients
-The project has testnet and mainnet varients.
-The development varient is configured to use testnet and production varient to use mainnet.
+The project has testnet and mainnet variants.
+The development variant is configured to use testnet and the production variant to use mainnet.

 Start metro metro
 ```bash